Enchanted Realms Rulebook

 |Shield donning requires 1 action if it is not readied|

 Padded Armor consists of quilted layers of wool and linen, wrapped in an animal hide.
 While light in weight, it is a bit bulky.
 Due to its cumbersomeness, when attempting to take any stealthy action, such as sneaking undetected or picking the pocket of another, the wearer is at disadvantage for the action.
 The full modifier from Agility is used with this armor.

-A Chain Shirt covers only the torso, leaving the arms and legs free.
+A Chain Shirt, sometimes called a hauberk, covers only the torso, leaving the arms and legs free.
 Typical this armor has a cloth layer underneath to prevent chafing and bruising.
-Due to its weight hanging from the shoulders, it does become uncomfortable and interferes with sorcery.
+Due to its weight hanging from the shoulders, it does become uncomfortable, is minorly cumbersome, and interferes with sorcery.
 Wearing a chain shirt does not prevent magical casting, but it does create a disadvantage on any sorcery spells that are cast.
 Agility bonuses up to a maximum of +2 can be used with this armor.

 Ring Mail is based on leather armor with large, weighted rings attached to it.
 Its rings help to reinforce the base against axe or sword strikes.
 It is inferior to other full body suits; however, it is much cheaper.
 Contrariwise, ring mail comes with disadvantages for actions of stealth and sorcery; not to mention it sleeps as a heavy armor with like penalties.

 Chain Mail is a form of armor made of interlocking metal rings.
 Clothing worn underneath prevents irritation and chafing.
 It is often used as a base for splint and plate armor.
 Due to its bulk, wearing chain mail will cause the wearer to be at disadvantage for sorcery and stealth actions.